-Kevin is a fifth year graduate student in the lab.
+Kevin is currently on internship at Hershey Medical Center.
 One of his primary research goals is to better understand the etiology of social anxiety.
 In particular, Kevin is interested in investigating how perfectionism and related constructs confer risk for social anxiety.
 Additionally, Kevin is interested in better understanding the multidimensionality of the depression syndrome, and the onset of depression symptoms.
 In conjunction with these research interests, Kevin is interested in using multiple units of analysis, particularly physiological measures, to investigate the relations between constructs related to mood and anxiety disorders.
 In his free time Kevin enjoys playing soccer, going on hikes, and watching movies.

 Ann graduated from Iowa State University Honors College with a B.S. in Psychology with minors in English and Biology.
 At Iowa State, she worked as a research assistant in the Temporal Dynamics: Thinking and Decision Making Lab under Dr. Robert West.
 Along with this, Ann also played a fundamental role in the re-establishment and use of the Neuro Lab within the College of Business under the supervision of Dr. Todd Thornock.
 Ann is currently a fourth year graduate student in the clinical psychology doctoral program at Ohio University.
 Her research interests lie in the etiology, maintenance, and treatment of anxiety disorders, with a concentration on the relations between ERP components, within-person and between-person daily variability, and emotional regulation.